jwoehr/goublu/README.md

 	* F4 saves the entire session's output to a file `/tmp/goublu.out.`_xxx..._
 		* Output announces the save file name
 		* You can do this as many times as you like during a session, a new file is created each time.
+* Completion
+	* Ctrl-Space at the end of a partial command name rotates through completions, if any.

 ## Notes

 * The Ublu prompt appears on a line by itself in Goublu.